Reptudn/minishell/README.md

 			struct s_command *prev;
 		} t_command;
 		```
-	- [ ]  ft_split
+	- [x]  ft_split
 		- split after operator
 		- if no quote found -> print "not implemented" (for now)
-	- [ ] malloc for struct and when splitting just copy the content from old split pointer into the new struct pointer then free the split so that all thats malloc after parsing is the pointers in the struct
+	- [x] malloc for struct and when splitting just copy the content from old split pointer into the new struct pointer then free the split so that all thats malloc after parsing is the pointers in the struct
+        - [ ] filter out the arguments and put them into the argument linked list